 The Pre-Medical Program Committee includes four faculty members from the Sciences, one Psychology faculty member, and one faculty member from the Arts or Humanities.
 Although the official name of the committee is the Pre-Medical Committee, it guides Pre-Med, Pre-Dental, and Pre-Vet students.

-Students in the Saint Rose pre-med, pre-dental, pre-vet programs must complete and submit completed evaluation forms (obtained from the committee chair, Dr. Brian Jensen) for each of the following:
+Students in the Saint Rose pre-med, pre-dental, pre-vet programs must complete and submit completed evaluation forms (obtained from the committee chair, Dr. Rebecca Landsberg) for each of the following:

 - Two biology courses